Medical Education Track

 3. the ability to learn independently with a critical awareness of the scope and limits of one’s knowledge, skills, and values.

-Education Research Scholar Curriculum and Requirements:
+Education Scholar Curriculum and Requirements:

-The Education Research Scholar Track will offer a varied approach combining education research grand rounds, self-study, interactive didactic sessions in a one-week intensive seminar, and a medical education scholarly project.
+The Education Scholar Track will offer a varied approach combining education grand rounds, self-study, interactive didactic sessions in a one-week intensive seminar, and a medical education scholarly project.
 Required include successful completion of the following Core Components:

 Longitudinal Components: